-2) Upon receiving the request from the Application Client, the MSGin5G Client removes the mapping of Registration ID, Application ID and Layer-2 ID of the UE-2.
-The MSGin5G Client sends a response to the Application Client on UE-2.
+2) Upon receiving the request from the Application Client, the MSGin5G Client removes the mapping of Registration ID, Application ID and Layer-2 ID of the UE-2 if included.
+The MSGin5G Client sends a response to the Application Client.
 The response message includes the information elements as specified in Table 8.11.3-2.